MINNESOTA SOUTH AREA

 appropriate under the circumstances.
 Nothing decided by the

-Alateen coordinator and Alateen Safety Committee precludes
+Alateen coordinator and Alateen Safety Committee precludes an

 - Inviting a Sponsor back to the group.
 Pending results of